SRF-39

 The SRF-39 is a portable AM/FM radio introduced in approximately 1992 by Sony.
-It uses a single AA battery, as its analog electronics draw very little current.
+It uses a single AA battery, as its analog electronics require very little voltage.
 It was one of the first radios to use the CXA1129 30-pin integrated circuit, which later was responsible for the SRF-39's sensitive and selective performance.

 A variant of the SRF-39, the SRF-39FP, has a transparent case, designed to thwart contraband concealment.
 The radio often appears on the commissary lists of U.S. federal prisons, hence the "FP" suffix.

 The SRF-39 was followed by the SRF-49 in 1997, the PSY-03 in 1999, and the SRF-59 in 2001.
 These radios are popular in the DXing community due to their sensitivity, selectivity and ferrite antennas.